Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Avg.
 Session length

-This indicates how long the average session lasted.
+Displays how long the average session lasted.

 The session length is defined as the time difference between the timestamp of the first user input and the last user input.
 The Average session length is the mean of all session lengths within the specified time frame in your Insights filter.